Enderlook/Net-Event-Manager/README.md

 A type safe event manager library for .NET.
 Due the use of generic, this event manager doesn't suffer for boxing and unboxing of value types nor for casting errors of the consumers.
+Additionaly, closures of delegates can be stored apart in order to reuse the delegate and reduce allocations.

 The following example show all the functions of the event manager:
 ```cs